Skip to main content

 final resultSet = await query.execute();

-Here we are accessing the current database using the shorthand notation (_) — see the FROM clause for more on data source selection and Query Parameters for more on parameterized queries.
+Here we are accessing the default collection using the shorthand notation (_) — see the FROM clause for more on data source selection and Query Parameters for more on parameterized queries.

 Query Format